floppernopper/simplr/README.md

-## Social Maya ॐ
+## Social Maya

-Social Maya, a secret place for cool art and philosophy.
+Social Maya, a free and open source social network, and intentional digital community for artists and philosophers.

+Let this be a radically all-inclusive, albeit secure, online zone for the digital proletariate of the Information Age.

 This is free and open source software, as specified above by the GNU General Public License.